Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

 <img src="https://raw.githubusercontent.com/Akashic101/8.-Martinslauf-Paderborn/refs/heads/master/results/diverging_plot_teams.png" alt="A diverging plot showing the set-up of each teams and how many men and women where in each" width=300>

-The biggest team was TSV Schloss Neuhaus with nine members, of which seven where male and two female.
+The biggest team was TSV Schloss Neuhaus with nine members, of whom seven were male and two were female.
 Team VfB Salzkotten is not only the team with the most women but also the biggest team with no men in it at all.
-Team SC Borchen is their counterpark with seven men and no women in their team.
+Team SC Borchen is their counterpart, with seven men and no women in their team.
 75 teams had only one member, making up 38,66% of all teams.
 Four teams had more than five members, here is the list of them and their calculated average from their combined times:

 | Lap                      | Time     |
 | ------------------------ | -------- |